decaf-dev/obsidian-vault-explorer/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-For detailed information on contributing see our [CONTRIBUTING.md](CONTRIBUTING.md)
+For information on how to contribute to Vault Explorer, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Support